Table of Contents

 7 Ways to Use Hard Red Spring Wheat Berries

 Now that you have the basics down, let’s look at how to actually get them onto the dinner table.
+These hard red wheat recipes are designed to be flexible foundations for your weekly meals.

 1. The "Daily Driver" Grain Salad